Secvara/website/content/secure-program.md

 - Spire — Executive‑level leadership, resilience, and audit readiness

 ## SECURE Aware — Intro & Annual Baseline
-One‑time engagement — From $7,500

-A standalone Security Risk Assessment (SRA) for immediate visibility into risks and compliance gaps.
+A standalone, one-time Security Risk Assessment (SRA) for immediate visibility into risks and compliance gaps.
 Also included annually in every tier to keep pace with business and regulatory change.

 Deliverables:
 - NIST CSF Security Risk Assessment (mapped to HIPAA or your framework)